jross765/JKMyMoneyLibNTools/README.md

 | 0.2     | no               | Major changes in interfaces    |

 ## Major Changes
 Here, only the top-level changes on module-level are mentioned.
-For more Details, cf. the README files of the resp. modules (links above).
+For more details, cf. the README files of the resp. modules (links above).

+### V. 0.8 (RESTRUCT) &rarr; 0.9
+**Caution: Please note that, due to the changes in the last major release (splitting up the one big repository in several smaller ones), from now on, each module is versioned on its own, and the overall project's version (0.9 in this case) need not be/is not identical to the single modules' versions any more.**

+* Parent repo (this one): Finished restruct work, i.e. made the (Maven) modules' repos Git sub-modules as well.

+* Module "Viewer" (V. 1.1.0): New.

+* Module "API" (V. 0.8.0 &rarr; 0.8.1): Bug-fixes and mini-improvements.

+* The other modules remain unchanged:
+  * "Base": V. 0.8.0
+  * "API Examples": V. 0.8.0
+  * "API Extensions": V. 0.8.0
+  * "Tools": V. 0.8.0

 ### V. 0.8 &rarr; 0.8 (RESTRUCT)
 Split up the all-encompassing repository into several ones: One per module plus one for the parent (this one).